rayhantarakan1/eijd/README.md

 ## Future

 Maybe as a GitHub Action?
 Oh well, this is fairly simple anyway.
+Or using something more FOSS than ngrok like https://github.com/TimeToogo/tunshell ?

 ## License